The Doggie Motel

 Playday will stay $20.

-I do, however, insist on a 10 day (at least) "buffer zone" between your dog's last visit to the vet and first day here.
-This means that if you take your dog to the vet on the 12th of the month, it cannot come here until at least the 22nd.
+I also insist on a 10 day (at least) "buffer zone" between your dog's last visit to the vet, dog park, groomer etc. and first day here.
+This means that if you take your dog to any of these places on the 12th of the month, it cannot come here until at least the 22nd.
 I have found this greatly reduces the incidence of illness such as "kennel cough" spreading.
 (Same idea as not going to a hospital, and then a retirement home) I know this is not what most other kennels do, but it works very well here.
-Please feel free to check with an holistic vet/ or health care professional for products such as nosodes.
-If there is an outbreak, we put homeopathic preventative for dog cough in everyone's water for the duration of their stay, and have Ultraviolet / Ionic air cleaners in the kennel.

 I believe we should be as kind to Mother Nature as possible.
 That's why I don't use anything toxic, such as chlorine bleach in my kennel.
 I use only hydrogen peroxide, Orange A-Peel (a natural citrus peel cleaner) and fully biodegradable soap by Nature Clean to wash the floor, walls and dishes with.
 I don't let anything that has been washed with scented detergents or sprayed with fabric "fresheners" in here if I can help it.
 These products are toxic.